Explore on a night drive that enables you to observe some of the nocturnal wildlife of Kruger Park.

 Talamati Camp is a good game viewing region in a sloping valley and hill area, that is dominated by Knob Thorn and Bushwillow trees.
 Night drives enable you to take part in the nocturnal activities of Kruger, in the company of experienced guides and trackers.
 Guided bush walks, in the company of trained field and transportation guides with backup rifles take groups of up to 8 people out into the bush for a few hours.

-Please Note: If you must walk around at night please do not so so without a torch.
+Please Note If you must walk around at night please do not do so without a torch.

-Track Rhino, Elephant and Lion on foot while learning and observing fascinating facts about the African bush.
-Some of the animals to be seen in the area are Giraffe, Kudu, Eland, Impala, Zebra, Rhino, Buffalo, Lion and Hyena.
-Animal activity at the water hole is an 24 hour experience so insomniacs can keep an eye out after sunset to spot some of the more elusive nocturnal wildlife coming to drink.
+Track Rhino, Elephant, and Lion on foot while learning and observing fascinating facts about the African bush.
+Some of the animals to be seen in the area are Giraffe, Kudu, Eland, Impala, Zebra, Rhino, Buffalo, Lion, and Hyena.
+Animal activity at the water hole is a 24-hour experience so insomniacs can keep an eye out after sunset to spot some of the more elusive nocturnal wildlife coming to drink.

-The site is exceptionally active bird-wise, with many passerines coming to drink and joining the ubiquitous Hammerkop, Greenbacked Heron and Great White and Little Egrets.
-However it is an excellent venue to see Bluecheeked Bee-eater that is regularly in attendance here.
-In camp one can see sunbirds feeding on the aloes in the gardens.
+The site is exceptionally active bird-wise, with many passerines coming to drink and joining the ubiquitous Hammerkop, Greenbacked Heron, and Great White and Little Egrets.
+However, it is an excellent venue to see Bluecheeked Bee-eater which is regularly in attendance here.
+Within the camp, one can see sunbirds feeding on the aloes in the gardens.